 Hire an Attorney

-If someone is arrested and charged with a crime they did not commit or they believe they’ve been falsely accused of committing a crime in Missouri, the most important thing for them to do is find a Springfield criminal defense attorney to work with.
+If someone is arrested and charged with a crime they did not commit or they believe they’ve been falsely accused of committing a crime in Missouri, the most important thing for them to do is find a criminal defense lawyer to work with.
 The attorney understands their situation and has experience handling these types of issues.
 They’ll help determine how the false accusation occurred, what the next steps for the accused may be, and how the accused can defend against the charges they’re facing.
 It’s always a good idea to talk to the attorney about any concerns and get answers to questions so the accused has a clear understanding of where they stand right now and what the possible outcomes might be.

 Avoid Talking with the Police